kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 An Ethereum ÐApp (a "contract"), living on the blockchain, that will make you a King or Queen, might grant you riches, and will immortalize your name.

+## Warning

+Odd behaviour has been reported on the blockchain since around 2016-02-06 21:30 UTC - as a precaution, you may want to avoid claiming the throne until this has been understood.
+In particular, [ethercan.io](https://etherscan.io/address/0xb336a86e2feb1e87a328fcb7dd4d04de3df254d0) shows an unexpected balance change following transaction 0xdf4d5cd4b460f73cfd4899315d1ff0ecd9f1313622db785c4054a14f8993aa02.

 ## Contents

 - [What does it do?](#WhatItDo)